dl7oap/gp2icom/README.md

 - 162 is the CI-V adress (hex A2), for IC9100 use 124 (hex 7C)
 - start the script with <code>python gp2icom.py</code> or <code>python gp2icom.py -debug</code>

-Here it is working with Linux (Ubuntu) and Windows 10.

 GUI: